Regularity of Powers of Unicyclic Graphs: Introduction

 While the coefficient $a$ is well-understood (\cite{CHT}, \cite{Kodi}, \cite{TW}), the constants $b$ and $s_0$ are quite mysterious.
 In this regard, there has been an interest in finding the exact form of the linear function and determining the stabilization index $s_0$ where $\reg(I^s)$ becomes linear (cf. \cite{Berle}, \cite{Chardin2}, \cite{EH}, \cite{EU}, \cite{Ha}).
 It turns out that even in the case of monomial ideals it is challenging to find the linear function and $s_0$ (cf. \cite{Conca}, \cite{Ha2}).
 In this paper, we consider $I = I(G)$, the edge ideal of $G$.
 In this case, there exist integers $b$ and $s_0$ such that $\reg(I^s) = 2s + b$ for all $s\geq s_0$.
 Our objective in this paper is to find $b$ and $s_0$ in terms of combinatorial invariants of the graph $G$ when $G$ is a \textit{unicyclic graph}, i.e. a graph containing exactly one cycle.
 There are few classes of graphs for which $b$ and $s_0$ are explicitly computed (see, for example, \cite{AB}, \cite{Banerjee}, \cite{BHT}, \cite{Frob}, \cite{JNS}, \cite{MSY}).

-In \cite{BHT}, Beyarslan, H\`{a} and Trung proved that $2s+\nu(G)-1 \leq \reg(I(G))^s$ for any graph $G$ and $s \geq 1$ where $\nu(G)$ denote the induced matching number of $G$.
+In \cite{BHT}, Kara, H\`{a} and Trung proved that $2s+\nu(G)-1 \leq \reg(I(G))^s$ for $s\geq 1 $ and any graph $G$ where $\nu(G)$ denote the induced matching number of $G$.
 They also proved that the equality holds for $s \geq 1$ when $G$ is a forest and for $s \geq 2$ when $G$ is a cycle.
-A natural class of graphs to consider next is unicyclic graphs which can be obtained by attaching a forest to a cycle.
+A natural class of graphs to consider next is unicyclic graphs.
 The regularity of edge ideal of a unicyclic graph is investigated in \cite{BC2} and the depth of powers of edge ideal of a unicyclic graph have been studied in \cite{trung}.
 Throughout the paper, we shall restrict our attention to unicyclic graphs which are connected and not cycles.